 I thought this would be my only lifetime exposure to Amarillo, but fate pulled me back in 1992 when I tried to reconcile with a girlfriend who’d delighted me in 1988 Sacramento before my drinking ruined everything and she retreated to Mexico.
 A few years later she called and asked if I was still drinking.
 I said I was trying to quit, and that’s about as useful as a bank robber who’s striving to stop.
 In truth, by 1992 I was drinking less frequently but in greater quantity than ever, and though we reunited with a spontaneous bang in Amarillo and had two weeks of fun and intimacy, I was often the wreck all drunks are, and haven’t seen her since that summer though I several times tried to smooth over something that can’t be because it’s gone.

 That day in August 1978 I made it to Tucumcari, a small town in eastern New Mexico.
-My notes state, and I recall, that the community boasted “impressive facilities” for a place that size: there were a five-diamond baseball complex, four with lights, and a high school football stadium with lights and surrounded by an expensive rubberized all-weather track.
+My notes state, and I recall, that the community boasted “impressive facilities” for a place that size: there was a five-diamond baseball complex, four with lights, and a high school football stadium with lights and an expensive rubberized all-weather track.
 The commercial area ran along flat ground next to hills in which nested many fine homes.
 In my motel on the main drag, a Vietnamese family owned the restaurant, and four beautiful sisters worked as waitresses and hostesses, and three unseen brothers toiled as cooks.

 “How long have you been in the United States?”
 I asked my waitress.